Phyllanthus androgynus

-Phyllanthus androgynus, also known as katuk, star gooseberry, or sweet leaf, is a species of plant in the family Phyllanthaceae, native to tropical and subtropical Asia and grown in some areas as a leaf vegetable.
+Phyllanthus androgynus, the star gooseberry or sweet leaf, is a species of plant in the family Phyllanthaceae.
+It is native to tropical and subtropical Asia and grown in some areas as a leaf vegetable.

 Description

 It is a shrub with multiple upright stems, reaching up to 2.5 m tall and bearing dark green oval leaves about 5–6 cm long.

 Distribution and habitat

 It is native to India, Bangladesh, southern China (including Hainan) and Southeast Asia.
 It inhabits tropical and subtropical humid lowland forests, where it grows on brushy slopes and sunny forest margins from 100 to 400 m elevation.

 Freshly picked leaves (especially mature leaves) contain high levels of provitamin A carotenoids, and also contain high levels of vitamins B and C, protein and minerals.

 One study has suggested that excessive consumption of uncooked and juiced katuk leaves can cause lung damage due to its high concentrations of the alkaloid papaverine.